hotrodorm/hotrod/hotrod-project/docs/quick-docs/maven/maven-arquetype.md

 ```

 Then, to check the schema structure at runtime, uncomment the `DatabaseVerifier` method call in the `App.java` class.
-At runtime this will searchf or and display any differences in the log file.
+At runtime this will search for and display any differences in the log file.

 Other Sentinel commands: